andrewebdev/django-ostinato/docs-source/ostinato.blog.rst

     allow_comments = models.BooleanField(default=True)

-Those are the most basic fields that any blog might require, but of course you can extend this to include any other fields that you may require.
+Those are the most basic fields that any blog entry might require, but of course you can extend this to include any other fields that you may require.